 They also have vitamin D, which is especially important for our skin as we age because it acts as a precursor for the hormones that help repair and regenerate cells.
 Yolks also contain the mineral selenium, which combats sun damage by increasing elastin production to keep your skin supple and flexible.

-They are also one of the best natural sources of retinol, a compound found in many anti-aging skincare serums, because it is vital for the regeneration of skin cells, and it prevents hyperpigmentation and collagen breakdown, helping keep your skin tone even and your skin firm.
+They are also one of the best natural sources of retinol, which is a compound found in many anti-aging skincare serums that is vital for the regeneration of skin cells, prevents hyperpigmentation and collagen breakdown, and helps keep your skin tone even and your skin firm.
 Protein in eggs also provides the amino acid building blocks necessary to produce the structural collagen in the skin.

 Unsweetened yogurt and kefir